Financial Aid Data Sharing Policy

 Enrollment and COA adjustments

 Until Census, your aid and Cost of Attendance is adjusted based on the number of credits you are taking.
 IF you add credits you will see your budget go up.
 If you drop them, you will see your budget go down.
-Once the census date has passed, your enrollment level is locked and no changes are made either up or down.
+Once the census date has passed, your enrollment level is locked and no changes are made either up or down, with the exception of Pell which will be adjusted up to the last day to drop classes.

 Disbursement of Aid